triton-inference-server/server/docs/model_configuration.rst

 -----------------------------

 By default, the model configuration file containing the required settings must be provided with each model.
-However, if TRTIS is started with the -\\-strict-model-config=false option, then in some cases the required portions of the model configuration file can be generated automatically by TRTIS.
+However, if the server is started with the -\\-strict-model-config=false option, then in some cases the required portions of the model configuration file can be generated automatically by the inference server.
 The required portion of the model configuration are those settings shown in the example minimal configuration above.
 Specifically:

-* :ref:`TensorRT Plan <section-tensorrt-models>` models do not require a model configuration file because TRTIS can derive all the required settings automatically.
+* :ref:`TensorRT Plan <section-tensorrt-models>` models do not require a model configuration file because the inference server can derive all the required settings automatically.

 * Some :ref:`TensorFlow SavedModel <section-tensorflow-models>` models
   do not require a model configuration file.
 The models must specify all inputs and outputs as fixed-size tensors (with an optional initial batch dimension) for the model configuration to be generated automatically.
-The easiest way to determine if a particular SavedModel is supported is to try it with TRTIS and check the console log and :ref:`Status API <section-api-status>` to determine if the model loaded successfully.
+The easiest way to determine if a particular SavedModel is supported is to try it with the server and check the console log and :ref:`Status API <section-api-status>` to determine if the model loaded successfully.